High School Music Worksheets

 They are also ideal for diagnostic or assessment purposes

-to determine the strengths and weaknesses of particular students.
+to determine the strengths and weaknesses of particular students with regard to music theory.

-In addition they also provide an excellent music theory resource for use with substitute teachers
+In addition to allowing you to test your students they also provide an excellent music theory resource for use with substitute teachers

 when you can't be in the classroom?